 Another blip on the throttle & the cars would be at the tight right harder, Poitier.
 From here it was into that world famous Tunnel, swinging right as the daylight changed to artificial lighting.
 There was no way I was going to miss shooting in here!!
 Further round the right hander you could see the bright sunlight burning through the tunnel exit.
 What it must be like at 170mph in an F1 car as your eyes adjust from dark to light…amazing drivers!

 It was then down the hill towards the braking point for the ‘New chicane’.
 The cars would turn square Left – Right – Right – Left around the chicane before heading down the straight to Tabac.
-The inside of the first left gives a unique view, one of the few place on a Grand Prix track where there are no barriers in front of photographers.
-Sat on the tarmac it gives a unique view of F1 cars & the boats in the harbour.
+Inside the first left, down low on the tarmac gives a unique view of F1 cars & the boats in the harbour.
+One of the few place on a Grand Prix track where there are no barriers in front of photographers.

 There was nothing else for it after 2 miles around Monaco Grand Prix Circuit in 25 degrees… A ‘Balcony Moment’ with a large cold beer at La Rascasse & pinch myself!!